Here's How Long the iOS 15 Beta Takes

 That being said, we can help you approximate how much time you’ll need to spend downloading and installing the iOS 15 beta on your iPhone.

-If you’ve prepared for the iOS 15 beta installation, you might be able to complete the installation in 30 minutes or less.
+If you’ve prepared, you might be able to complete the installation in 30 minutes or less.
 If you’re starting from scratch, it could take an hour or more.

 |Task